benthor/tagvial/README.md

     - all files stored in a single "normal" dir in the backed

 #### mount options ####

+tagvial's behavior is almost exclusively determined by its various mount options.
+Care has been taken to chose sane/conservative defaults, the below options result in a more interesting and/or more dangerous experience.

 - `-o noundelete`
     - by default, rmdir'ing a directory/tag only "hides" the tag, mkdiring it again under the same name restores the tag to all files.
 This can be disabled by the above option